Skip to main content

 IndentExceptions (IndentExceptionsStyle)

 Control specific indentation cases.
+Possible values are:

-• IndentBefore: Increase the level of indentation before it only
+• IndentBefore -> Increase the level of indentation before it only

-• DoNotIndent: Keep the current indentation level
+• DoNotIndent -> Keep the current indentation level after it

 Nested configuration flags: